EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Decrypt and verify COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the selected cipher suite, K_2, and IV_2.

+* Verify that the unverifed identity of Party V is among the allowed identites for this connection.

+Decrypt and verify COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the selected cipher suite, K_2, and IV_2.

 * Verify COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the selected cipher suite and the public authentication key of Party V.

 If any verification step fails, Party U MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.